 Our investment in inventory affects our liquidity in several different ways.
 First, cash paid for raw materials, labor, and factory overhead for the manufacture or assembly of our domestic inventories is typically paid out well in advance of receiving cash from the sale of these inventories.
 Payments for our imported inventories are funded much further in advance of receiving cash from the sale of these inventories as compared to our domestically manufactured or assembled inventories.
 The length of our import supply chain necessitates complex forecasting of future demand levels and is highly judgmental.
 In economic downturns, the speed at which we can respond to decreasing demand is slowed, as we typically have imported inventory in shipment or being manufactured at any given time.
-In addition, we may also have inventories build temporarily during downturns or as we near new product roll-outs, our liquidity is reduced as we have more cash invested in our products.
+In addition, we may also have inventory commitments under purchase orders that have not begun the manufacturing process.
+Consequently, as inventories build temporarily during downturns or as we near new product roll-outs, our liquidity is reduced as we have more cash invested in our products.
 Second, the availability under our revolving credit facility is impacted by changes in our inventory balances.
 Lastly, if we fail to respond to changes in consumer tastes quickly enough, inventories may build and decrease our liquidity.